Tommy Recco: Investigation

 Again questioned and confused by a witness, Recco denied having been in the Mammouth shop in December 1979.
 The pensioner later recognized Recco during a recording session.

 Two reconstructions were organized: one at the Mammouth store and the other in the villa in Carqueiranne, but these re-enactments brought nothing concrete insofar as Recco brought no element that could explain why he committed the two triple murders.

 However, police learned that Recco had delivered a diving suit, as part of his work, to the Mammouth store, and was thus able to spot the cash room and come back another day to steal money.
 The cash has never been found.

 While Recco was awaiting trial, police learned that Antoine Recco, his father, was involved in the disappearance of two 21-year-old girls.
 In early 1982, rumour has it that Antoine could have been involved in the disappearance of two French tourists in September 1981.
 The police decided to question him about the missing girls.
 Antoine Recco denied it, but other police found the swimsuits belonging to the girls on his boat.
 He recounted how he had met these girls, taking them on the boat for a ride, but when he tried to seduce them, they resisted his advances.
 He strangled them, weighed them down and threw their bodies into the sea.

 Antoine Recco was sentenced in August 1986 to life imprisonment for these two murders.
-He was released for medical reasons in May 2010, and to this day continues to live in Corsica.